 The WA Police Force acknowledges that great diversity exists amongst Aboriginal people and communities, and recognises individual and local needs.
 We will respect the traditional owners and custodians of the land that we work on.

-On 12 July 2018, Commissioner Chris Dawson issued an apology on behalf of the Western Australia Police Force to Aboriginal people.
+On 12 July 2018, Former Commissioner Chris Dawson issued an apology on behalf of the Western Australia Police Force to Aboriginal people.
 The apology came as the WA Police Force marked NAIDOC Week with a flag raising ceremony at Police Headquarters.

 Read the full speech here.